 The benefits of the MGNREGA scheme can be summed up as follows:

-- It helps boost the consumption growth of the country by increasing the spending power in the rural areas.
+- It helps boost the consumption growth of the country by increasing the spending power in rural areas.

 - It enhances the power of the Gram Panchayats.